fpereiro/lite/readme.md

 Above all, avoid the cargo culte of security; that is, doing actions that seemingly increase the security of a system, but actually do not do so and instead create an illusion of security.
 For example, there is nothing wrong with having configuration variables inside your code, as long as none of these is a secret key.

-To slay security cargo culting, use Kerckhoff's Principle: what protects your system is not obfuscation, but rather a clear, shining design, that also uses a few secrets.
-All that differentiates you from an attacker is that you are in possession of those secrets and you are not.
+To slay security cargo culting, use Kerckhoff's Principle: what protects your system is not obfuscation, but rather a clear, shining design, that also uses a few secret values.
+All that differentiates you from an attacker is that you are in possession of those secret values and they are not.
 Things that you do "just in case" to make it more secure actually make your system more complex and therefore can add, over time, potential attack vectors.

 Security cannot be bought either; you can use money to buy and leverage existing systems, but if you buy complex systems that you don't understand well, you are not buying just solutions, but problems too.
 If your integration with a big, existing security system is buggy, you will have multiple vulnerabilities.
 If security was just a matter of throwing money at the problem, we wouldn't see the amount of software vulnerabilities that we do see in rich and established tech companies.